 03:25 - 04:25 PM

 I let Zami and Gretchen back in and then take fresh water to the chickens.
 Now it is time for their afternoon fruit and egg treat.
 While cutting up apples and tearing up eggs, I think about a talk that I am going to have to give next month in California.
 I need to figure out how to explain to gay men and lesbians why they should care about animal liberation.
-It’s not so hard with lesbian feminists, since they recognize homophobia as a weapon of sexism and the connections between sexism and and animal abuse are pretty well established.
+Its not so hard with lesbian feminists, since they recognize homophobia as a weapon of sexism and the connections between sexism and and animal abuse are pretty well established.
 But gay men and non-feminist lesbians (my mind reels at the thought)...
 I test out a few ideas in my head but am not satisfied.
 I take the treats out to the chickens and also fill up their regular food containers.
 I visit with the hens and note that my beloved Iris seems to be recovering nicely from the bronchitis.
 Visiting with the roosters, I notice that Viktor Frankl -- our first chicken and, hence, the real founder of the sanctuary -- is resting, which is unlike him at this time of day.
-Also little Lucky (the mama’s boy of the rooster yard) is rasping.
+Also little Lucky (the mamas boy of the rooster yard) is rasping.
 Again I am glad that I decided to put them all on the antibiotics.
 Up till now, I have relied upon natural means of health promotion but this clearly is a time when medications are warranted.
 I am not going to let myself worry about Viktor.
 But I do worry.

 04:25 - 05:45 PM

 I rest on the porch for a few minutes, thinking of nothing, then bestir myself to clean the coop.
 That involves using the pitchfork and wheelbarrow to cart out the soiled straw, scraping the floors and perches with a sharpened hoe, spraying water laced with essential oils to keep down flies and kill germs, and then putting in fresh straw.
 In the middle of all this, Miriam arrives home from work.
 She is crying with frustration and anger.
 She teaches in a different but still very rural school district.
 She loves the kids (and, if I may brag, she is an excellent teacher) but many of her coworkers are bigoted jerks.
 The racism among the white teachers is only barely suppressed and the homophobia among almost all of the teachers is overt and unabashed.
 In addition, everyone is so very Christian that they seem not to even understand that other religions exist.
 Forget about them understanding paganism... they seem not to even understand that there might be Muslims or Jews among their students or coworkers.
 After Miriam finishes telling me about the latest outrages, she goes inside and I hurry up and finish cleaning the coop.
 I note that little Cynthia now follows me, apparently using her sense of hearing.
-That’s a good skill for her to have if only we can find a hen to be her special friend.
+Thats a good skill for her to have if only we can find a hen to be her special friend.
 I go inside and let Gretchen and Dandelion out.

 05:45 - 06-40 PM

-I plop down on the hammock in Miriam’s work room (we share a bedroom but each have our own work rooms), talking with Miriam while Sheena stalks and then sits on my lap.
-[I’m not sharing the intimate details of our conversations because she’s not the one who agreed to catalog her day.
+I plop down on the hammock in Miriams work room (we share a bedroom but each have our own work rooms), talking with Miriam while Sheena stalks and then sits on my lap.
+[Im not sharing the intimate details of our conversations because shes not the one who agreed to catalog her day.
 I start sorting the socks that remain from when I did laundry earlier in the week.
 My back starts to hurt.
 I let Gretchen and Dandelion in and then sort more socks.

 06:40 - 06:45 PM

 Miriam points out that sunset is upon us, which I had neglected to notice due to my obsessive concern with properly matching the white socks.
 I rush outside to close up the chickens.
 This entails carrying Dolly and Cynthia back in, standing around while the last few stragglers (generally, Simone and Lucky) enjoy the evening for a few moments before retiring, and then closing each of the three doors to the coop.
-Of course, I always say “good night” to everyone.
-Tonight, I also suggest that they “cuddle up” because it’s going to be a cool night.
+Of course, I always say good night to everyone.
+Tonight, I also suggest that they cuddle up because its going to be a cool night.
 Then I have to go looking for any eggs laid outside.
 A few of the hens use a hollowed out tree trunk as a nest but the number of eggs there has been declining.
-That might be because it’s getting cooler (hens naturally stop laying for the winter) but might also be because a new and improved hiding place has been found.
+That might be because its getting cooler (hens naturally stop laying for the winter) but might also be because a new and improved hiding place has been found.
 I speculate where that hiding place may be.
-I suspect that Simone and maybe Railroad have been jumping the fence to lay their eggs in or around the front yard but I can’t catch them at it or find the hiding place.
+I suspect that Simone and maybe Railroad have been jumping the fence to lay their eggs in or around the front yard but I cant catch them at it or find the hiding place.
 I give up and go in.
 Per usual, all the dogs then rush out to see what all the commotion was about (chickens are pretty noisy when they are settling in for the night).

 06:45 - 07:15 PM